CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## How to clean up data - automatic removal, new tools and instructions 10.6.2022

+Puhti's parallel file system is filling up degrading performance.
+We will start to enforce a policy to remove old files.
+To help managing files without causing exessive load on the system, we've updated our [tutorial on how to move, delete or archive your data](../../tutorials/clean-up-data/)

 ## Puhti web interface beta updated to release 8 25.5.2022

 * A new [Accelerated Visualization app](../../../computing/webinterface/accelerated-visualization/) has been added for running applications with GPU acceleration.